ncsa/Delta_doc/docs/source/user_guide/login.rst

 Open OnDemand
 ---------------

 With Open OnDemand (OOD), you can access Delta, in a web browser!
-Go to `Open OnDemand on Delta <open-ondemand>`, for more OOD topics including:
+Go to :ref:`Open OnDemand on Delta <open-ondemand>`, for more OOD topics including:

   - Shell interface.
   - Interactive apps: Jupyter Lab, Code Server (VS Code), TensorBoard, and Desktop (virtual Linux desktop).